 - vanilla extract

-- Grab two bowls.
-Whisk together wet ingredients in one bowl.
-Use the second bowl for dry ingredients.
+- First, grab two large bowls.
+Whisk together wet ingredients in one large bowl.
+Use the second large mixing bowl for dry ingredients.

 - Add dry ingredients to the wet ingredients and stir until combined, but don’t overmix!

 - Heat a nonstick or cast iron frying pan or skillet (click here for My Favorite Safer Cookware Brands ) on medium low heat and spray with cooking spray.
 Melt 1/4 tsp of butter and pour a scant ¼ cup of the pancake batter into pan.
 Cook until the edges begin to crisp up and the pancake bubbles are open.

 - Next, carefully flip and cook the second side until cooked through.

 - Repeat with remaining batter or pour extra batter into a mason jar and top with an Ergo Spout (use confessions10 for 10% off) for a quick and yummy breakfast during the week!